Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Introduction

 First-principles calculations based on density functional theory (DFT) have been the workhorse to provide accurate mechanical properties of crystalline solids at relatively low cost~\cite{de2015,choudhary2018,dal2016}.
 There exist mainly two approaches to determine the elastic tensor of crystalline solids: finite differences~\cite{steinle1999,le2001,le2002,dal2016} and linear response method within density functional perturbation theory (DFPT)~\cite{baroni1987,gonze1997,gonze1997a,baroni2001,hamann2005,wu2005}.
-In the finite-difference method, several small deformations (strains) are applied to the equilibrium lattice conﬁguration, and the stress tensors of the resulting structures are obtained via DFT, from which the elastic constants can be calculated according to the stress-strain relation.
+In the finite-difference method, several small deformations (strains) are applied to the equilibrium lattice configuration, and the stress tensors of strained structures are obtained thanks to the introduction of the quantum theory of stress~\cite{Nielsen1985}, from which the elastic constants can be calculated according to the stress-strain relation.
 Since elastic constants are the second-order derivatives of strain energy density with respect to strain~\cite{nye1985,born1954}, an alternative approach is to compute the variation of total energy as a function of strain.
 The number of strains to be applied in these methods depends on the crystal system~\cite{nye1985}, where the Laue class for the centrosymmetric point groups is used to analyze the independent components of elastic tensors.
 While the energy-strain method requires more distorted configurations than the stress-based one, the latter is more sensitive to the convergence criteria and requires stringent computational parameters~\cite{le2001,le2002}.
+Both finite-difference schemes require a convergence study on the magnitude of the applied strain, increasing the total number of ground-state calculations for strained systems by several times.
+Additionally, the structural optimization under external strains becomes computationally expensive for low-symmetry crystals and requires a high-precision calculation to identify the correct minimum~\cite{sluiter1998}.
 By contrast, DFPT adopts the analytic differentiation of the stress under the strain perturbation in a linear-response region and solves self-consistently the Sternheimer equation~\cite{baroni1987,gonze1997,gonze1997a,baroni2001,hamann2005,wu2005}.
-As a linear-response approach, the DFPT calculations generally provide more accurate elastic tensor than the finite differences whose results may depend on the magnitude of the applied strain, and it must be examined as a convergence parameter~\cite{janssen2016}.
+For a given set of DFT parameters, DFPT calculations circumvent these difficulties and generally provide numerically more accurate elastic tensors than finite differences~\cite{janssen2016}.
 Unfortunately, the implementation of DFPT is complex and depends on the specific exchange-correlation functional and pseudopotential classes.